MonashDeepNeuron/Git-Gud/src/github/pr.md

 ## Development

-This section shows the issues that are linked to the PR.
-Issues can be linked by creating the branch from the issue or by using ['Closing Keywords'](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue) in the description of the PR.
+This section shows the Issues that are linked to the PR.
+Issues can be linked by creating the branch from the Issue or by using ['Closing Keywords'](https://docs.github.com/en/Issues/tracking-your-work-with-Issues/linking-a-pull-request-to-an-Issue) in the description of the PR.

 ## Notifications